yalexhwang/marti-study-room/README.md

 a quiz question.
 Because a quiz question comes with multiple answer options, the object has a property answerOptions, which in turn is an array of objects.
 So, a ngRepeat directive is used to iterate over the array `$scope.quizList` to populate questions.
 Then, another ngRepeat, nested inside of the first ngRepeat, loops through the array of answer options that belongs to the quiz question object, populating answer options for the question.
-Because of rather complicated data structure, it was tricky to place the directives properly within DOM elements while keeping track of `$index` from both arrays.
+Because of the rather complicated data structure, it was tricky to place the directives properly within DOM elements while keeping track of `$index` from both arrays.
 - **Consecutive AJAX Requests on Array**: Each word in the database is tracked with quiz records, whether a student answered the word in question correctly or not.
 A service method `WordBankService.updateWordRecord` returns a deferred promise,